wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 tracking blocks only at the current cache (i.e., just the regular tag array), which is in data member `dataArray_`, of type `CacheArray<DataLine>`.
 Recall that `class DataLine` also keeps a reference to a directory entry, which stores coherence information of the block.

+Lastly, `class MESIL1` uses `CacheArray<L1CacheLine>`, which carries only the most essential information without coherence states, plus several extra data members for supporting LL/SC and locked/atomic instructions.
+These bits are only present in the L1 tag array, because these high-level operations are only performed in the L1.

 ### The Coherence Controller Base Class